jwseph/jwseph/README.md

 Also top .05% on [LeetCode](https://leetcode.com/u/jwseph/) and USACO Platinum and AIME Qual.
 Trying to place on Advent of Code leaderboard this Dec.

-No code no life :D
+Motto: No code, no life